scadam/ITServiceAgent/README.md

 Note that the agent uses OAuth2.0 **authorization code** flow to authenticate the user for the REST APIs.
 For testing, use a developer instance and admin account.
 When challenged to enter your username and password by the agent use the admin account details.
 This will happen the first time you run an operation that requires a REST API, and thereafter when your access token expires and needs to be renewed.

+Once you have run through all the steps below, click "Provision" in the M365 Agents Toolkit.
+Open the M365 Copilot App (force close and open again if it is already open) and you will see your new IT Service agent.
+Try one of the starter prompts or type something like "create a new incident for me that tells everyone this is amazing!".

+Enjoy.
+Scott Adams, Microsoft AI Workforce GBB, EMEA

 ***